Skiraka/Test/4 - Manage OU and Groups.md

 # Goal
-- Build an OU and group structure in Active Directory to organize users, computers, and manage permissions across the lab.
+- Build an Organizational Unit and Group structure in Active Directory to organize users, computers, and manage permissions across the lab.

 ## OU Structure
 - Created a basic but scalable  OU hierarchy to simulate department-based organization.